csantanapr/generator-dapp/README.md

 A Starter Kit for Single Page Apps
 ===

-- The DApp Boilerplate is a set of files to help you rapidly get up and running with the dapp mvc framework.
+- The dApp Boilerplate is a set of files to help you rapidly get up and running with the dapp mvc framework.
 - It illustrates some basic best practices when working with Single Web Page Apps.
 - Helps you build your App which is some time the most difficult of working with
 - The Single Page App is built to be use on creating a Hybrid App using [Apache Cordova/PhoneGap](cordova.io)